JeffreySarnoff/ArbNumerics.jl/README.md

 ## Installation

 This requires Julia v0.7-, and access to the Arb C library.
-Do this (don't be concerned with the messages): `using Pkg; Pkg.rm("Nemo"); Pkg.rm("Nemo"); Pkg.add("Nemo")`.
+Do this (don't be concerned with the messages): `using Pkg; Pkg.rm("Nemo"); Pkg.rm("Nemo");` `Pkg.clone("https://github.com/wbhart/Nemo.jl.git"); Pkg.build("Nemo")`.
 There will commence all sorts of activity.
 If you are doing this before Nemo.jl has a v0.7 release, you will see a message that the  installation failed.  _That is OK!_

 Now you have the Arb C library and I can find it.